protospork/scripts/irssi/README.md

 .airtimes - display the four soonest upcoming anime broadcasts .hex - given a number in base-ten, return it in hex
 .help - link this page
-.isup - check a link against downforeveryoneelseorjustme [triggers AND gettitle]

 ###other junk
 - link a tweet and it will be read to the channel [gettitle]